yutre021/DevOps/README.md

 # Project Management and DevOps (Gerenciamento de Projetos e DevOps)

-This document summarizes the importance of project management within a DevOps context and defines what project management entails, based on the provided image.
+This document summarizes the importance of project management within a DevOps context and defines what project management entails.

 ---